binipringle/torts/_texts/2-casebriefs.md

 Piper appealed.
 U.S. Supreme Court granted cert.
 Issue was whether a change in substantive law precluded a *forum non conveniens* dismissal.
 Justice Thurgood Marshall writing for the USSC ruled no, a change in substantive law is not enough to preclude a forum non conveniens dismissal.

-**Reasoning:** Because the doctrine of forum non convenience is based primarily on convenience, if trial courts engage in complex comparative law analyses, especially when applying foreign law, it defeats convenience that the doctrine is intended to offer (but whose convenience are we talking about?).
+**Reasoning:** Because the doctrine of forum non convenience is based primarily on convenience, if trial courts engage in complex comparative law analyses, especially when applying foreign law, it defeats convenience that the doctrine is intended to offer.

+at 58, the opinion state that "It would be far more convenient, however, to resolve all claims in one trial." (whose convenience are we talking about?).

 A plaintiff's choice of forum is based on a presumption of legitimacy.
 This presumption is weakened when the parties who stand to benefit are foreign citizens.
 If public policy reasons this can be overcome.
 Private interest factors include (1) access to physical evidence, (2) witnesses, or (3) locations to try the case.
 Here, private interest factors favored trial in Scotland because